skyblockstats/skyblock-api/README.md

 ## Development

 First, install the dependencies with `npm i`.
-Then to run it, do `tsc -w` in one terminal, `npx nodemon build` in another.
+Then to run it, do `npx tsc -w` in one terminal, `npx nodemon build` in another.
 This makes it automatically restart when you make a change.
 If you don't like it auto restarting, then just do `node build` instead of `npx nodemon build`.
 It'll be running at [http://localhost:8080](http://localhost:8080)

 ## Terminology